The number of inversions of permutations with fixed shape: Permutations with two columns

 Among the LDSs of a permutation $\pi$, we refer to those whose highest point has smallest possible $x$-coordinate as a \textit{leftmost} LDS or LLDS.
 Note that the LLDS need not be unique. \begin{enumerate}[label=(\roman*),resume] \item For any LLDS $S$ of $\pi$, if the points of $R_1$ appear in $b \cup a_1$ or in $a_1 \cup f$, then $R_2 = \emptyset$.

 \item[(v)] There are no points in $a_1$. \end{enumerate}

-We list certain conditions that we will use repeatedly in the proof. \begin{itemize} \item {\bf LDS bound:} The length of the longest decreasing subsequence is $s$. \item {\bf LIS bound:} The length of the longest increasing subsequence is $2$. \item {\bf Inversion bound:} The number of inversions is strictly less than $\binom s2 + \binom r2 + r$.
+We list certain conditions that we will use repeatedly in the proof. \begin{itemize} \item {\bf LDS bound:} The length of the longest decreasing subsequence is $s$. \item {\bf LIS bound:} The length of the longest increasing subsequence is $2$. \item {\bf Inversion bound:} {By the assumption of the lemma, $\Delta < r$.
+Therefore,} the number of inversions is strictly less than $\binom s2 + \binom r2 + r$.
 Since there are $\binom s2$ and $\binom r2$ inversions among the points in $S$ and $R$ respectively, the number of inversions between the points of $S$ and $R$ must be less than $r$. \end{itemize}

 Let $S$ be an arbitrary longest decreasing subsequence of $\pi$. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt,label=(\roman*)] \item Consider two points in $R_1$ that are increasing.
 First, note that these points cannot be in $b \cup c \cup f$ because together with a third point of $S$ (either the topmost or bottom-most), they violate the LIS bound.
 So, at least one of the points is in $a_1$.
 The higher of the two points is thus necessarily in $a_1$.
 Call this point $p_1$.
 There cannot be a point of $S$ to the northeast of $p_1$ because that violates the LIS bound.
 But now, by including $p_1$ in $S$, we violate the LDS bound by including $p_1$ in the LDS; see Figure~\ref{fig:LIS-LDS-bounds} for an illustration.
 Therefore, the points of $R_1$ must be in decreasing order.
+Similarly, the points of $R_2$ must also decrease from left to right.

 \item Suppose that there is a point of $R_1$ in region $c$.
 Then, none of the other points of $R_2$ can be in $g \cup h \cup j$ by the LIS bound.
-If there is a point of $R_2$ in $a_2$ ($p_2$, say), then there can be no points of $S$ to the southwest of $p_2$ by the LIS bound, analogous to the argument used in \eqref{item:noincrease} as shown in Figure~\ref{fig:LIS-LDS-bounds}.
+If there is a point of $R_2$ in $a_2$ ($p_2$, say), then there can be no points of $S$ to the southwest of $p_2$ by the LIS bound, analogous to the argument used in part~\ref{item:noincrease} as shown in Figure~\ref{fig:LIS-LDS-bounds}.
 But now, by including $p_2$ in $S$, we violate the LDS bound.

 \item Suppose there is a point of $R_1$ each in $b$ and $f$.
 Then there cannot be points of $R_2$ in $\{g,h,j\}$ by the LIS bound.
 Thus, all points of $R_2$ must be in $a_2$.